 The final piece of a puzzle is a letter at its end.
-To understand it briefly, this is tacked on CPU name and signifies a specific function.
+To understand it briefly, this is tacked on the CPU name and signifies a specific function.

 - “K” will mean that processor’s clock speed is higher than usual

-- “T” indicates shallow power consumption
+- “T” shows shallow power consumption

-- “F” in 11700F means the model needs a discrete graphics card to run correctly because of the higher performance of a chip
+- “F” in 11700F means the model needs a discrete graphics card to run correctly because of the higher performance of a chip.

 There’re more models, letters, and numbers; these are pretty common.
 You may look up others on Intel’s website to learn more about the chipset.
 Understanding the CPU letters is critical to learning about the Intel naming scheme.